 Community Mediation Clinic – 7040

 This course features classroom instruction and interactive exercises.
 It emphasizes the facilitative model of mediation while providing a survey of other mediation styles and models.
-Topics covered include: conflict theory, styles of conflict resolution, statutes and rules governing mediation, ethical considerations, cultural considerations in mediation and the applicability of facilitative mediation in housing, family, and harassment courts, schools, businesses, and elder and employment work.
-Classroom time is split between lecture and discussion and interactive role plays and exercises with coach/instructor feedback.
+Topics covered include: conflict theory, styles of conflict resolution, statutes and rules governing mediation, ethical considerations, cultural considerations in mediation and the applicability of facilitative mediation in housing, family, and harassment courts, schools, businesses, and employment work.
+Classroom time is split between lecture, discussion and interactive role plays and exercises with coach/instructor feedback.

-During the Spring semester, students spend 4-6 hours per week at the Conflict Resolution Center in Minneapolis.
-Students create their own mediation related project which they work on throughout the semester.
+During the Spring semester, students spend 4-6 hours per week on site at the Conflict Resolution Center in Minneapolis.
+Students choose their own mediation related legal research project which they work on throughout the semester.
 Students observe and then participate in CRC community and court mediations, restorative justice conferences and community outreach programs.
 Students will mediate or observe an average of 6 cases during the spring.
 Additionally, students journal their experiences role-playing, observing and mediating.

 What to expect when working on cases and with clients: CRC’s mediation clients are primarily low income individuals.
-Students’ interaction with clients varies with the observation opportunities they participate in.
+Students’ interaction with clients varies with the observation and mediation opportunities they participate in.
 CRC manages client intake procedures for mediations and restorative justice conferences.
 During observations, students’ interaction with clients is limited.
-However, if students co-mediate cases or facilitate restorative justice conferences, they will be working directly with clients.
+When students co-mediate cases, facilitate restorative justice conferences, and participate in case intake and development, they work directly with clients.